mesosphere/marathon/docs/docs/persistent-volumes.md

 The temporary Mesos sandbox is still the target for the `stdout` and `stderr` logs.
 To view these logs, go to the Marathon pane of the DC/OS web interface.

+### Task Handling

+The default strategy for handling unreachable tasks in apps with persistent volumes can result in data deletion.
+[Learn more](configure-task-handling.md).

 ### <Missing Multiple Disk Support and it's impact>

 ## Examples